drfrancintosh/pymirror/README.md

 - The name of the module must be the snake-case version of the camel-case name of the module class
 - In the `config.json` you can call up a module multiple times with differet instances

+- alert.py
+  - displays header, body, and footer.
+Subscribed to AlertEvent which updates the alert
+- analog_clock.py
+  - Displays analog clock (round face)
+- cli.py
+  - Runs a CLI command on a timer and displays the results
+- clock.py
+  - Displays current time as strftime() format,
+- cron.py
+  - no display, but runs on a timer and sends the defined event
+- fps.py
+  - Frames Per Second display
+- rainbow.py
+  - test pattern showing all colors in RGB Bands
+- text.py
+  - displays static text
+- weather.py
+  - Displays current temperature, humidity, and effective temperature
+- web_api.py
+  - sends a web request and displays the formatted payload

 ## config.json

 ```json